 The Saiyan are a warrior race and we know that female of every species chose their mating partner in accordance with their offspring in mind, their survivability.
 We see that in the animal Kingdom quite a lot of females only mating with males that are stronger or otherwise better than the other possible candidates.
 Which seen from an evolutionary standpoint makes a lot of sense – we humans managed to take a step away from that other attributes being added to that equation.

-But for Saiyan – who as we have learned strength is everything determining your social status etc. It should be the one criteria after which a Saiyan female chooses her partner.
-So with that in mind and being a great fan of Star Trek (even though the new series try their best to change that) I decided to go with something similar that we see from the Klingons – as part of the mating ritual kicking the ever-living shit out of each other.
-Meaning that for one no Saiyan female would ever consider (under normal circumstances) mating with someone weaker as themselves.
+But for Saiyan – who as we have learned strength is everything determining your social status etc. It should be the one criterion after which a Saiyan female chooses her partner.
+So with that in mind and being a great fan of Star Trek (even though the new series try its best to change that) I decided to go with something similar that we see from the Klingons – as part of the mating ritual kicking the ever-living shit out of each other.
+Meaning that for one no Saiyan female would ever consider (under normal circumstances) mating with someone weaker than themselves.
 So in order to prove himself the Saiyan male (the suitor) would have to challenge defeat and subjugate the female.
 To earn the right to mate with her.